Understanding Your Commercial Roof Warranty

 How Long Do Most Roofers Guarantee Their Work?

-A professional roofing contractor often takes full responsibility for the first two years of a roof’s life, covering materials and labor for any issues.
+A professional roofing contractor typically assumes full responsibility for the first two years of a roof’s life, covering both materials and labor for any issues that may arise.

 But if something does come up, it is under warranty.